 The higher education context is increasingly global and competitive.
 The focus in Ontario is how best to ensure a system that supports improved quality as well as social and economic development, while facing growing enrolment in a financially constrained environment.
 The Ministry of Training, Colleges and Universities has opted for differentiation as a primary policy driver to build on the existing excellence found within post secondary education, and will be undertaking discussions with universities in the new year regarding their Strategic Mandate Agreements (SMAs).
 The SMAs are intended to set out each university's vision and priorities, as well as the metrics that will be used to assess progress.

-The Academic & Administrative Program Review will help York ready itself for those discussions.
-Specifically, we are engaging in this process to ensure that we are able to make evidence-informed decisions that contribute towards the fulfillment of our mission and realization of our academic plans within this very challenging higher education context.
+The Academic & Administrative Program Review was designed to help York ready itself for those discussions.
+Specifically, we engaged in this process to ensure that we are able to make evidence-informed decisions that contribute towards the fulfillment of our mission and realization of our academic plans within this very challenging higher education context.
 We will recognize our areas of strength, invest in our priorities, and make best use of scarce resources in order to ensure quality and stability in our academic programs and administrative supports and services.

 This intent is reflected in the four goals we have outlined for the AAPR Exercise: